 Do you provide physiotherapy to customers injured in a car crash?
 Here are a few things you need to know.

-Physiotherapists are expected to assess patients and determine their treatment plans in accordance with practice standards, using evidence-informed practice when establishing a diagnosis and providing treatments.
+Physiotherapists are expected to assess patients and determine their treatment plans in accordance with College practice standards.

 Minor Injury Regulation made under the